Rights and Responsibilities

 - A Disciplinary Officer shall immediately advise the Registrar, the Secretary, the Dean of Students, the relevant Academic Dean(s), the Advisor and the Security Department of the temporary exclusion of a Student under this Section.

-- Any temporary exclusion ordered under this Section shall not be deemed to be in lieu of other proceedings under the Code if the conduct for which exclusion is ordered also constitutes an offence under articles 28 and 29 of the Code.
+- Any temporary exclusion ordered under this Section shall not be deemed to be in lieu of other proceedings under the Code if the conduct for which exclusion is ordered also constitutes an offence under articles 28 to 51 of the Code.

-- The President may Suspend a student, exclude the student from any University premises and take any other steps that may be appropriate where:
+- A Vice‑President or delegate may Suspend a Student, exclude the Student from any University premises and take any other steps that may be appropriate where:

 - the Student presents a clear and present danger to the safety of persons or to the activities of the University as a whole or any of its Members or groups of Members; or